-We also provide guidance on how to prepare for and respond to cold weather which can affect everybody's health and wellbeing, and the importance of looking after elderly and vulnerable neighbours, friends and family members during the winter.
+We also provide guidance on how to prepare for and respond to cold weather which can affect everybody's health and wellbeing, and the importance of looking after older and vulnerable neighbours, friends and family members during the winter.

-Winter 2015/2016
+Winter 2016/2017

-Last winter was an average winter in comparison with previous years, we used 17,128 tonnes of salt to treat ice on the highways across Lancashire.
-This is a reduction to the previous, more severe winter where we used 21,054 tonnes.
-As usual, our teams were on standby to carry out precautionary gritting treatments throughout the winter.
-Our winter fleet was mobilised on 274 occasions last year, compared to 379 occasions the previous year.
+Last winter was an average winter in comparison with previous years, we used 16,497 tonnes of salt to treat ice on the highways across Lancashire.
+This was similar to the previous winter where we used 17,128 tonnes.
+As usual, our teams were on standby to carry out precautionary gritting treatments throughout the winter and we gritted on 78 days covering 3164 routes.